Mississippi State Lottery: Match 5 with Multiplier

-The lottery's first in-state progressive jackpot game, introduced in March 15, 2021.
+The lottery's second in-state, and first progressive jackpot game, introduced on March 15, 2021.
 The starting jackpot prize is $50,000*, and if there's no winner in a drawing, it keeps rolling.
 The players pick 5 numbers from 1 to 35, and each play costs $2.
 For an additional $1, the player can multiply the non-jackpot prizes with the Multiplier feature, by 2, 3, 4, or even up to 5 times.
-Unlike multiplier features from the 2 multi-state games', if the player purchase the game with the multiplier, the terminal will generate a random multiplier number for each set(s) of numbers.
+Unlike multiplier features from the 2 multi-state games', if the player purchase the game with the Multiplier, the terminal will generate a random Multiplier number for each set(s) of numbers.
 The player also wins by matching at least 2, 3, or 4 numbers.
-Drawings are take places three times in a week on Tuesdays, Thursdays and Saturdays at around 9:30 p.m.
-CST, where the drawing results available at 10:00 p.m.
-CST.
+The drawings are take place every night at around 9:30 p.m.
+CST, where the drawing results available after 10:00 p.m.
+CST(previously was every Tuesday, Thursday, and Saturday nights before Sep.
+10th, 2023).
 Match 5 commenced the ticket sales on April 28, 2021, and the first drawing was held one day later.

 The overall odds of winning a prize are approximately 1 in 7.2.

 (*)The jackpot prize is pari-mutuel if there are multiple winners.
 The starting jackpot may change time-to-time based on sales.

 Multi-jurisdictional games

-Mississippi started selling Mega Millions and Powerball tickets on January 30, 2020.
+Mississippi started selling Mega Millions and Powerball tickets on January 30, 2020, then starting selling Lotto America tickets on May 12, 2024.